CrossOmics/Lotus/docs/api/tools.rst

 ``lotus.tl`` is a direct wrapper around ``scanpy.tl``.
 All functions work exactly the same way as in scanpy, making Lotus fully compatible with scanpy workflows.

 **Key Features:**

-- Complete scanpy.tl compatibility
-- Same function signatures and behavior
-- Can be used as a drop-in replacement for scanpy.tl
-- All scanpy tools functions are available
+The module provides complete scanpy.tl compatibility with the same function signatures and behavior.
+It can be used as a drop-in replacement for scanpy.tl, and all scanpy tools functions are available.

 Compatibility
 -------------